badu/gorm/README.md

 - [ ] Debug SQL string even when it fails
 - [ ] Documentation for tests and build examples
 - [ ] Generated SQL let's the SQL engine cast : SELECT * FROM aTable WHERE id = '1' (id being int).
 I think it's a bad practice and it should be fixed
+- [ ] Fix for calling AutoMigrate with JoinTableHandlerInterface

+## 14.12.2016
-- [ ] Bug in StructField ParseFieldStructForDialect : slice of bytes is wrong (probably all kind of slices are)
+- [x] Bug fix in StructField ParseFieldStructForDialect : slice of bytes is wrong (probably all kind of slices are)
+- [x] Fix for ManyToManyWithMultiPrimaryKeys test : toQueryMarks optimisation in utils was breaking it
+- [x] Cleanup in StructField after using COLUMN tag setting
+- [x] GetHandlerStruct of JoinTableHandler and interface - for debugging

 ## 13.12.2016
 - [x] removed ORDER_BY_PK_SETTING and logic from dbCon First and Last (order it's kept in search)